ijoo/Covid-IRC/index.md

 # Welcome to COVID Pages
-This is a Eggdrop or Perl IRCbot,
+This is a Eggdrop or Perl IRCbot, Just is simple scripting, for simple use.<br>

-Why named with covid?
+## Why named with Covid?
 The script name taken when this script created, CORONA virus is attacking our world.
-Just is simple scripting, for simple use.

 ## For Eggdrop
 for eggdrop just put [covid.tcl](https://raw.githubusercontent.com/ijoo/Covid/main/Covid.tcl) at source of your [eggdrop.conf](https://raw.githubusercontent.com/ijoo/Covid/main/eggdrop.conf)